The Lock and Key Model Enzyme Explained!

 Similarly, only the correct substrate can fit a given enzyme, allowing it to work

-Note how this unique pairing between enzymes and substrates maintains precision in biological processes.
+*Note: This unique pairing between enzymes and substrates maintains precision in biological processes.
 Specific enzymes can focus on their specific reactions and this improves efficiency in maintaining cells!

 A good way to understand enzyme action is through the lock and key hypothesis: